aksulightning/do-upgrade-all/README.md

+This script checks if you have known installed package managements does exists on current installation, then script upgrades all installed including packages, libraries and programs on your system.

-Debian or Ubuntu: Flatpak, snap and apt are required.
+Debian or Ubuntu: apt, flatpak and snap are required.

-How to download and install (copy & paste to terminal):
+A small and basic installation command, copy it and paste it to your terminal:

 `sudo bash -c "wget -O /bin/do-upgrade-all https://raw.githubusercontent.com/aksulightning/do-upgrade-all/main/do-upgrade-all && chmod +x /bin/do-upgrade-all"`